smddev/site/src/content/projects/en/web-surveillance-system.md

 techs:
   - Flash
   - Java
-description: Security for over 1 hectare industrial construction site.
+description: Custom security solution for a 1-hectare industrial construction site.
 ---
-Web Surveillance system with indexed video storage was built to provide security and progress visibility over 1 hectare industrial construction site.

-We used 5MP (2592х1944) IP cameras to minimize their quantity.
+We designed a comprehensive web surveillance system for a 1-hectare industrial construction site, ensuring enhanced security and real-time visibility into project progress.
+By utilizing high-resolution 5MP IP cameras (2592x1944), we optimized camera placement to minimize the number required while maintaining thorough coverage.
+The system features indexed video storage, providing easy access to footage for monitoring and incident review.

 ## Outcome

-The system was used for several years until the construction works have been finished.
+The system remained in operation for several years, reliably serving the construction site until project completion.